7 Letter Words That Start With STA

 Verb : (intransitive) To rise from a lying or sitting position.

-Verb : (transitive) To bring something up and set it into a standing position.
+Verb : (transitive) To bring something up and set it into a standing position; to set something up.

 Verb : (transitive, idiomatic) (stand someone up) To avoid a prearranged meeting, especially a date, with (a person) without prior notification; to jilt or shirk.